CaptainCrowbar/unicorn-lib/unicorn/io.md

 of these by calling one of the `read_lines()` functions described below, rather than constructing the iterator type explicitly.

-The constructor opens the file for input.
+The constructors open the file for input.
 The `flags` argument contains a combination of flags controlling the  iterator's behaviour (described below).
 The `enc` argument is an optional encoding name or number, indicating what encoding is expected to be found in the file (see [`unicorn/mbcs`](mbcs.html)